 Policies & builtins¶

-As shortcuts it offers three stripped down versions of Python’s __builtins__
+As shortcuts it offers three stripped down versions of Python’s __builtins__:

 Predefined builtins¶

-a safe set of builtin modules and functions
+safe_builtinsa safe set of builtin modules and functions

-restricted sequence types (e. g.
+limited_builtinsrestricted sequence types (e. g.

-access to standard modules like math, random, string and set.
+range,listandtuple)utility_builtinsaccess to standard modules like math, random, string and set.

-is a shortcut for {'__builtins__': safe_builtins}
+safe_globals is a shortcut for {'__builtins__': safe_builtins} as this

 is the way globals have to be provided to the exec function to actually